-After a good 6 weeks of Christmas fever, the big day was once upon us and then quickly faded away into just another hot summer night.
-Somehow, I think, maybe I got myself a little too amped up for the festive season.
+This year I think I may have gotten myself a little too amped up for the festive season.
 Quite frankly, it just ended way too soon for my liking!
-As I mentioned in my last post, working in retail over Christmas is not ideal, when all you want to do is shut off and relax for a few days with loved ones.
+As I mentioned in my last post, working in retail over Christmas is not ideal, especially when all you want to do is shut off and relax for a few days with loved ones.
 The excitement and buzz of the season wore really thin for me this year, and to be perfectly fair, I think being exposed to so much consumerism on a daily basis really sucked the life out of me.
 All good things in moderation, I guess.

-Nevertheless, Christmas Eve with my immediate family was rather lovely, despite the central air conditioning working overtime to keep us all cool.
+Nevertheless, Christmas with my family was rather lovely, despite the central air conditioning working overtime to keep us all cool.
 I love a good ol’ Aussie Christmas, so the cold food went down quite a treat.

-This year I opted for my first ever colour themed Christmas tree; gold, silver, white and muted pink.
+This year I opted for my first ever colour themed Christmas tree: gold, silver, white and muted pink.
 I spent an unhealthy amount of time locating the perfect set of lights for my tree, which I’m not proud of.
 It did however, turn out rather nice, if I do say so myself.

 For gift wrapping, I steered away from my usual ‘last-minute-reject-shop-print’ and went a little more modern.
 Brown kraft paper with copper, black and white ribbon from kikki.
 K. I also spent an unhealthy amount of time there…

 As for presents, this year I barely gave a thought to gifts for myself and threw all my energy into giving to all my favourite people.
-Because of this I felt very spoilt on Christmas Day, I received so many beautiful and thoughtful gifts.
+Because of this, I felt very spoilt on Christmas Day, I received so many beautiful and thoughtful gifts.